FrancescoMar04/ssh-bruteforce-detection-lab/phases/03-bruteforce.md

 ## Results

-The brute-force attack was successful.
+The brute-force attack was successful, allowing unauthorized access to the target system.
 Hydra identified the correct password for the target account.

 ## Notes